 After graduating from the University of Michigan in 1986 with a Ph.D. in economics, Professor Negri served as a Research Economist on the staff of the Economic Research Service, USDA from 1986 to 1989.
 In 1990 he joined the faculty of Willamette University in Salem, Oregon.
-From 1999 to 2003 Professor Negri served as Associate Dean of the College of Liberal Arts at Willamette.
-His research interests include: common property resources, the economics of water and irrigation, and the impact of climate change on U.S. agriculture.
-He is currently studying the allocation of land and water on federally financed water supply districts.
+Professor Negri served two stints as Associate Dean of the College of Liberal Arts, from 1999 to 2003 and from 2008 to 2013.

-- Negri, Donald H., Noel Gollehon and Marcel Aillery, "The Effects of Climate Variability on U.S. Irrigation Adoption,"Climatic Change,(69), pp. 299-323, April 2005.
+Negri, Donald H., Noel Gollehon and Marcel Aillery, "The Effects of Climate Variability on U.S. Irrigation Adoption,"Climatic Change,(69), pp. 299-323, April 2005.